Eddcapone/CSV-Translation-Duplicate-Checker-Webapp/README.md

 The **CSV Translation Duplicate Checker** is a web application designed to assist in managing and validating translation strings.
 By uploading a CSV file of existing translations and entering new translation strings, users can check for duplicates, matches, and unmatched entries efficiently.

+**Note**: There is also a python / .exe Version for this application [here](https://github.com/Eddcapone/CSV-Translation-Duplicate-Checker).

 ## Features

 - **CSV Upload**: Easily upload a CSV file containing existing translations.